dmx-systems/dmx-sign-up/README.md

  * at least one special character
  * no whitespace
  * no simple sequences (eg. 123456, qwertz, ABCDEF etc.)

+The simple password rules are:
+* minimum and maximum characters according to separate settings (see next section)
+* no whitespace

 The password rules are enforced on account creation and password change.